-Certificates of deposit are issued by the Central Bank of Oman for a periods of 28 days (2013: ranging from 28 days to 57 days) and carry interest at rates ranging from 0.12% to 0.13% (2013: 0.012% - 0.15%) per annum.
+Certificates of deposit were issued by the Central Bank of Oman for a period of 28 days carrying interest at rates ranging from 0.012% - 0.13% per annum during 2014 and matured in January 2015.
+The issue of certificates of deposits has been discontinued since September 2015.